OsmanM94/OsmanM94/README.md

-- 👋 Hi, I’m @OsmanM94
+- 👋 Hi, I’m the king of New York
 - 👀 I’m interested in iOS Development
 - 🌱 I’m currently learning SwiftUI and the basics of UIKit and Objective-C
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me:  On my e-mail: osmanmunur@ahoo.com
+- 📫 How to reach me:  On my e-mail: you better don't

 <!---